Trixxzzz/background-generator/README.md

 # background-generator

-Here,you cann chose 2 shades of color for a same screen.
+Here you can chose 2 shades of color for a same screen.